 FRENCH BOW GRIP

 Regarding different playing techniques I am also experimenting with the so-called “early French bow grip” with the thumb under the frog and/or hair of the bow.
 It was actually not only used by the French violinists but also by many german, austrian and Italian violinists above all in the 17th century, but also later on.
 Not all bow models are appropriate for this bow grip and at the beginning it is not easy to control it, but once you get used to this bow grip it offers a clearer, rather on-the-string articulation.
 I find it particularly nice in combination with the low violin position for 17th century French music but also some early baroque italian music.

 In order to explore the repertoire of the 16th century with its immense treasure of extraordinary polyphonic music, I asked Roland Suits, the Estonian luthier, to make me a viola da braccio designed after a woodcut in the abbazia di Santa Maria di Finalpia in Liguria.
-To make one more step backwards in the time I ordered also a soprano rebec.
+To make one more step backwards in the time I bought also a soprano rebec.
 The rebec is an instrument with Arabic and Eastern European origins dating back to the 9th century or even earlier.
 It was widespread from the 10th to 16th century.
 Still, in some regions such as southern Italy, a similar sort of instrument has survived to the present day and is used in traditional folk music.